ObolNetwork/obol-docs/docs/start/quickstart-exit.md

     --publish-timeout="5m"'`}
           </code>
         </pre>
       After a sufficient amount of signed partial exits from node operators in the cluster is cumulated, a full (complete) exit is created.
-The threshold is the same as the one submitted during creating of the cluster.
+The threshold is the same as the one submitted during the cluster creation.
 After a full exit message is created, any operator from the cluster can broadcast it to the beacon chain with:
         <pre>
           <code>
         {String.raw`docker exec -it charon-distributed-validator-node-charon-1 /bin/sh -c 'charon exit broadcast \